How To Configure Elasticseach in Magento 2

 - Fill the Search Recommendation Count field with the number of recommendations to offer.

 - In the Show Results Count for Each Recommendation field, select Yes to display the number of results found for each recommendation.

 - When you finish your configuration, click to the Save Config button.

-Above is the detail instruction to configure Elasticsearch in Magento 2.
+The detailed instructions above hopefully gives you ideas on how to configure Elasticsearch in Magento 2.
 If you have questions on any steps, don’t hesitate to contact us.
-Would you like to provide all advanced techniques for searching online in your store?
-Let’s Ajax Search extension to help you!
+And if you would you like to provide all advanced techniques for searching online in your store, let the Ajax Search extension help you!
 Ajax Search for Magento 2 is the perfect solution to make your website more optimized and flexible in searching for products as well as enhance customer satisfaction and boost your online store sale.

 People also searched for

 - magento 2 elasticsearch